 Our team can tell you more about our treatment programs, amenities, and more.

 Stimulants are substances that activate the central nervous system (CNS).
 In limited doses, stimulants can be used to increase attention, alertness, and competitiveness.
 The majority of people who consume high amounts of stimulants report unpleasant nervousness, shaking, and paranoia.
 However, stimulants cause some people to feel a rush of euphoria that temporarily eliminates outside concerns.
+At our Florida substance abuse treatment center at Harmony Hills, individuals can find the support they need to heal and recover from addiction to stimulants.

 To cope with the demands of employers, people take more and more stimulants.
 Unfortunately, heavy use of stimulants can cause serious problems in practically every aspect of your work and personal life.
 Using stimulants at high doses can reverse their usual effects, causing people to become unable to focus on tasks, experiencing processing delays, and failing to comply with requirements.
 Heavy use of stimulants causes the brain to become dependent on stimulants for energy and motivation.
-This causes people to consume more stimulants and need a substance abuse treatment program.
+This causes people to consume more stimulants and needs a substance abuse treatment program.
 People who develop a dependency on stimulants often develop the following issues:

 Stimulants have been proven to reduce tiredness, appetite, and insouciance, but they can be habit-forming when used regularly at increasing doses.
 The highly addictive nature of stimulants like cocaine, crack, and methamphetamine has brought national attention to stimulant addiction.
 Withdrawing from stimulants in a non-medical setting may include the following: